WealthRocket is reader-supported. When you buy through links on the website, we may earn an affiliate commission. Learn more

 One last option that some may find helpful in their debt-elimination journey is taking out a home equity loan.

 Home equity loans generally carry lower interest rates than the common credit card.
-Although it may seem precarious to tie your credit card to your home loan, it may be the right option for some borrowers who do not have strong enough credit to qualify for other forms of debt consolidation.
+Although it may seem precarious to tie your credit card to your home loan, it may be the right option for some borrowers who don’t have strong enough credit to qualify for other forms of debt consolidation.

 Of course, this is only an option for people who own a home, but it is still a viable option for repaying debt at a lower interest rate.